orxfun/orx-parallel/README.md

 Contributions are welcome!
 If you notice an error, have a question or think something could be improved, please open an [issue](https://github.com/orxfun/orx-parallel/issues/new) or create a PR.

+### Experimental Features

+The crate provides an `experimental` feature flag for new capabilities that are actively under development and optimization work.
+For example, `par_experimental_sort` is a parallel slice sorting implementation currently undergoing evaluation and tuning.
+Contributions, alternative algorithm designs, performance optimizations, and benchmarks for experimental features are very welcome!

+### Research & Runner Development

 Parallel runner strategies are open for research and improvement.
 You can start by looking at the current [`adaptive`](https://github.com/orxfun/orx-parallel/tree/main/src/runner/runner_variants/adaptive_chunk) and [`fixed`](https://github.com/orxfun/orx-parallel/tree/main/src/runner/runner_variants/fixed_chunk) runners, then experiment with a new `ParRunner` implementation.

 A useful workflow is to run the tests in this repository and use the [`orx-parallel-benchmarks`](https://github.com/orxfun/orx-parallel-benchmarks) repository to measure the performance impact.
 Benchmark manifests can point to your own branch; to benchmark your runner as the default, update the `DefaultRunner` alias and `default_runner()` wiring in [`src/runner/mod.rs`](https://github.com/orxfun/orx-parallel/blob/main/src/runner/mod.rs) on that branch.
 You can also use the benchmark repository as a template for measuring your own specific computation.